-'''

-(read-subu8vector u8vector start end [port])[procedure](write-subu8vector u8vector start end [port])[procedure]
+''' (read-subu8vector u8vector start end [port [need]]) [procedure] (write-subu8vector u8vector start end [port]) [procedure] '''

-'''

 These procedures support bulk byte I/O. The part of the u8vector u8vector starting at index start and ending just before index end is used as a byte buffer that will be the target of read-subu8vector or the source of the write-subu8vector.
+The read-subu8vector also accepts a need parameter which must be a nonnegative fixnum.
 Up to end-start bytes will be transferred.
 The number of bytes transferred, possibly zero, is returned by these procedures.
-Fewer bytes will be read by read-subu8vector if an end-of-file is read, or a timeout occurs before all the requested bytes are transferred and the timeout thunk returns #f (see the procedure input-port-timeoutset!).
-Fewer bytes will be written by write-subu8vector if a timeout occurs before all the requested bytes are transferred and the timeout thunk returns #f (see the procedure output-port-timeout-set!).
+Fewer bytes will be read by readsubu8vector if an end-of-file is read, or a timeout occurs before all the requested bytes are transferred and the timeout thunk returns #f (see the procedure inputport-timeout-set!), or need is specified and at least that many bytes have been read (in other words the procedure does not block for more bytes but may transfer more bytes if they are immediately available).
+Fewer bytes will be written by writesubu8vector if a timeout occurs before all the requested and the timeout thunk returns #f (see the procedure output-port-timeout-set!).
 If it is not specified, port defaults to the current input-port and current output-port respectively.